-The proposed model and solution method are used for the optimal design of an industrial supply chain with risk of disruption at candidate DCs.
+The proposed model and solution strategy is used for the optimal design of an industrial supply chain with risk of disruption at candidate DCs.
 The problem includes: 1 production plant, 29 candidate locations for DCs, 110 customers, and 61 different commodities.
 Not all the customers have demand for all commodities; there are a total of 277 demands for commodities in every time-period.
 The DC candidate locations have independent probabilities of being disrupted between 0.5% and 3%.
-The number of scenarios in the full-space problem is 2^{29} , approximately
+The number of scenarios in the full-space problem is $2^{29}$ , approximately 537 million.

-537 million.
 The magnitude of penalties for unsatisfied demand is around 10 times the highest distribution cost among all possible assignments.
 The design is based on a time-horizon (N) of 60 months.
 The specific data for this instance is not disclosed for confidentiality reasons.

 Three subsets of scenarios are used for the design of the industrial supply chain.
-The first reduced problem only includes the main-scenario, and is equivalent to the deterministic formulation of the supply chain design problem.
-The second reduced problem considers the main-scenario and the scenarios with one disruption, giving rise to a subset of 30 scenarios.
-The third reduced problem includes the scenarios with up to 2 simultaneous disruptions, giving rise to a larger subset of 436 scenarios.
+The first reduced problem only includes the main-scenario and it is equivalent to the deterministic formulation of the supply chain design problem.
+The second reduced problem considers the main-scenario and the scenarios with one disruption.
+The third reduced problem includes the scenarios with up to 2 simultaneous disruptions.
 Table 7 shows the problem sizes for the different instances.
 It can be observed that the third instance, in which the scenarios comprise 98.5% of the possible realizations, is a very challenging problem in terms of size.